CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 Do not change file to mth.txt or alike.

 ## Turn on
-Make sure the new XKB file is used by running:
+Make sure the XKB is used:

 ```
 sudo dpkg-reconfigure xkb-data